nkone/42_fdf/README.md

 	<i>path: maps/animate/isopoly_fdf</i>
   </p>
 </details>
-If you find program runs too fast, you can increase the resolution of the bmp(make new ones) or add in a delay function.
+If you find program runs too fast, you can increase the resolution of the bmp(make new ones) or change the delay per frame.
 <details><summary>spoiler</summary><br>

 ```C